-A Certified Professional Midwife is a knowledgeable, skilled and professional independent midwifery practitioner who has met the standards for certification set by the North American Registry of Midwives (NARM), has passed the NARM exam, and is qualified to provide the midwifery model of care.
-The State of Minnesota offers voluntary licensure as a direct-entry midwife, and provides the LM designation.
+A Certified Professional Midwife (CPM) is a knowledgeable, skilled and professional independent midwifery practitioner who has met the standards for certification set by the North American Registry of Midwives (NARM), has passed the NARM exam, and is qualified to provide the midwifery model of care.
+Certified Professional Midwives (CPMs) are community health care providers that are specially and specifically trained in out-of-hospital birth.
+The state of Minnesota offers voluntary licensure as a direct-entry midwife, and provides the LM designation.

 6. May I interview the midwife?

 I offer a free interview.
 This “meet and greet” is a great time to speak with me, the midwife, ask questions, and get a feel for whether this is a good “fit” for you.
 An interview can be made by calling me at 218-790-8685, or emailing me at